matou/tello-remote/README.md

 # tello-remote
-A remote controller for the Tello drone based on the ESP32
+A remote controller for the Tello drone based on the ESP32.
+A video on this can be found on [YouTube](https://youtu.be/NZ7PIbjot90).

 ## The Hardware